-If you’re contemplating a prison term, learn how to use all of your critical thinking skills to sow seeds for an early release.
+If a prison term is in your future, learn how to use all of your critical thinking skills to sow seeds for an early release.

 Options to Get Out Early

-As repeated throughout each of our lessons, at Prison Professor, we encourage our clients to focus on the best possible outcome.
+As repeated throughout each of our lessons, our team at Prison Professors encourages people to focus on the best possible outcome.
 Individuals will define the best possible outcome differently, depending on the values and goals that drive them.
 Yet every person in prison aspires to return to society at the soonest possible time.

-- Good Time Credit: Avoiding disciplinary infractions and compliance with BOP programs entitles each inmate to 54 days of “good-time” credits.
-There is some controversy about the manner in which the BOP calculates or credits those 54 days of available good time.
-Basically, an individual who doesn’t cause trouble serves roughly 10 months for every year that the judge imposed at sentencing.
+- Good Time Credit: Avoiding disciplinary infractions and compliance with BOP programs entitles people to receive 54 days of “good-time” credits.
+Basically, if a person doesn’t lose good-time credit, the person will serve roughly 10 months for every year that the judge imposed at sentencing.

-- RDAP: Inmates who successfully complete the Residential Drug Awareness Program (RDAP) may receive up to one year of time cut off from their release date.
+- RDAP: Those who qualify and successfully complete the Residential Drug Awareness Program (RDAP) will get up to one year cut from their release date.
 To qualify, however, an individual must document his problem with substance abuse at the appropriate time; if the person fails to document the substance abuse appropriately, officials may disqualify the person from participating.
 Read the following policy statement to learn more about what it takes to qualify for RDAP.

 - Executive Clemency: The United States Constitution, Article II, Section 2, authorizes the President of the United States to adjust prison sentences through Executive Clemency.
 Inmates may read about this mechanism in Title 28 of the United States Code, Sections 509 and 510.
 In the past, this has been a very high hurdle.
 But the crowded prison system has spawned reforms with regard to Executive Clemency.

 Below, we offer more information on each of the early-release mechanisms.